 “Our route optimizer leverages data from industry leaders, combined with census-specific criteria such as work availability, and calculates [an] optimized case assignment,” said IT specialist Anika Adams-Reefer.

 All completed cases will automatically sync to the Census Bureau’s servers, saving time, money, and paper.
 To help tribal, state, and local governments prioritize census outreach efforts, the bureau is using a configured web app—the Response Outreach Area Mapper, or ROAM.
-The app lets local leaders identify areas with high predicted nonresponse rates and plan appropriate actions.
+(Learn more about the value of ROAM in this video.
+[2.14 minutes]) The app lets local leaders identify areas with high predicted nonresponse rates and plan appropriate actions.

 “We’re able to make quick, well-informed, and responsible data-driven decisions to help motivate people to respond,” concluded computer mapping specialist Suzanne McArdle.
 Watch the US Census Bureau presentation [17:37 minutes].